BMW Motorcycle Fuel Pump Controller Bypass Cable

 On 2005 to 2017 BMW R1200GS, R1200GS Adventure, R1200RT, R1200ST, R1200R, F800GS, F800GSA and F650GS-twin motorcycles, the fuel pump controller can fail due to water infiltration or because of a design flaw, limiting heat sinking, leaving you stranded.
 Using the accessory socket or an SAE battery connector and this cable as a temporary fix, you can bypass the failed controller and get back on the road.
 Features 18 gauge wire and soldered joints.
 If you ride in remote areas, this cable could save your life.

 You must connect the accessory port directly to the battery and have a 10 amp fuse on the positive wire.
-The stock accessory port has a 5 amp limit and the fuel pump draws 7 amps, which will trip the canbus virtual fuse.
-To fix this issue you can connect directly to the battery with the iCan Powerlet Socket Kit or the SAE Battery Lead.
+The stock accessory port on some models have a 5 amp limit and the fuel pump draws 7 amps, which will trip the canbus virtual fuse.
+To fix this issue you can connect directly to the battery with a SAE Battery Lead.
 To install the cable to the fuel pump you need to carry a T-20 Torx socket in your tool kit.

 1. Remove the left side gas tank cover.